- First premium SUV Convertible

 On The Road

-The new Range Rover Evoque is available with both a petrol and a diesel engine.
+This Range Rover Evoque is available with both a petrol and a diesel engine.

 The petrol power plant is the Si4 four-cylinder petrol engine producing 237bhp and 340Nm of torque giving the Evoque Convertible a good level of in-gear acceleration.
 This version will complete the benchmark sprint from zero to 62mph in 7.8 seconds will go on to a top speed of 130mph.
 This engine is mated to a ZF nine-speed automatic transmission and four-wheel-drive drivetrain.